BonzaiThePenguin/WikiSort/Chapter 4: Faster!.md

                 calculate block_size, block_count, etc.
                 split A and B up into blocks
-                pull out unique values to fill two of the blocks (buffers) roll the A blocks through the B blocks and merge them insertion sort one of the buffers
+                pull out unique values to fill two of the blocks (buffers) tag each of the A blocks using the first buffer roll the A blocks through the B blocks and merge them using the second buffer insertion sort the second buffer
                 redistribute both buffers back through A and B

 <br/><br/>